 An avid hunter, Steve is keenly aware of how the environment affects the habits of all creatures, from muskies to white-tailed deer to wild turkeys.

-Steve is on the pro teams of Ranger, Mercury, St. Croix, Mepps, Shoeder’s Marina, Minn Kota, Humminbird and Stealth Tackle.
+Steve is on the pro teams of Mercury, St. Croix, Mepps, Shoeder’s Marina, Minn Kota, Humminbird and Stealth Tackle.

 He earned a bachelor of science degree in communication from the University of Wisconsin-Stevens Point, graduating in 1982.
 Steve and his wife, Connie, live near Minocqua, Wisconsin.